 When it comes to protecting your lower body, specially designed motorcycle pants are key.
-Similarly to jackets, pants also fall into either a textile or leather category.
-Shielding your thighs, shins, and knees in an accident, riding pants can also reduce the impact if you come off your bike.
+Similarly, to jackets, pants also fall into either a textile or leather category.

-If you want more information about riding gear and the benefits of each piece, here are 5 motorcycle gear must-haves.
+If you want more information about riding gear and the benefits of each piece, we’ve written an article on 5 motorcycle safety gear must haves.

 #5 — How many cc should my first bike engine be?

-As a beginner, your priority should be buying a motorcycle you can control.
+As a beginner, your priority should be to buy a motorcycle you can control.